inzva/era-classification/README.md

 # Project Description
 Era Classification project aims to identify the era of oil paintings using Convolutional Neural Networks.
-The target granularity is 50 years for paintings dating pre 19th century and 20 years for paintings dating from 19th century and onwards.
+The target era granularity is 50 years for paintings dating pre 19th century and 20 years for paintings dating from 19th century and onwards.

 Models pre-trained for object recognition on ImageNet will be used to predict artwork era instead of content occurrences.
 The last layers of models are retrained for era classification using the Web Gallery of Art dataset.

 # Installation
 If you have Anaconda installed, it'd be the best to use a virtual environment for project setup.
 To create a conda virtual environment:
 ```
 conda create -n ENV_NAME python=3.5

 # Activate virtual environment
 conda activate ENV_NAME
 ```